Mini Golf Score Calculator & Strategy Guide

 How to use this calculator

-1. Enter Hole count 9 holes 18 holes using the units shown in the form.
+1. Enter Hole count 9 holes 18 holes with the unit shown beside the field.

-2. Enter Default par per hole Apply this par to any holes you haven't customized yet. using the units shown in the form.
+2. Enter Default par per hole Apply this par to any holes you haven't customized yet. with the unit shown beside the field.

-3. Enter Ambition level Match course par Beat par by 2 Beat par by 4 Beat par by 6 See how many strokes you need to reach your stretch goal. using the units shown in the form.
+3. Enter Ambition level Match course par Beat par by 2 Beat par by 4 Beat par by 6 See how many strokes you need to reach your stretch goal. with the unit shown beside the field.

-4. Enter Players 1 player 2 players 3 players 4 players Track head-to-head matchups or full family rounds. using the units shown in the form.
+4. Enter Players 1 player 2 players 3 players 4 players Track head-to-head matchups or full family rounds. with the unit shown beside the field.

 If you are comparing scenarios, write down your inputs so you can reproduce the result later.